the-farazz/the-farazz/README.md

 ---

 ### 🌟 Fun Fact
-When I’m not coding, I’m probably hitting the gym, exploring new fitness routines, or catching up on the latest tech documentaries! 💪📺
+When I’m not coding, I’m exploring new fitness routines at the gym or catching up on the latest tech documentaries! 💪📺